 I’ve talked about my love of apps before, so it goes without saying that they would be on my list.
 I’m a huge nerd for tools that can save me time and energy.
 And if that means putting down a yearly fee to free up my time, then let’s do it!
 My favorite are schedulers for Instagram and Pinterest, TubeBuddy, Quickbooks Self-Employed.
 And apps that run the backend of my blogs, like ShortPixel and TastyPins.

 Email Marketing Software

 I’ve tried to cobble together automation funnels on free services, and the difference between free and paid is unbeatable.
 The ability to drag and drop funnel paths, add conditions, update triggers…it’s just so worth the price.
-Right now I’m testing both Automizy and SendFox to see which one I like better.
-But ConvertKit has been around a long time and was something I used to help me get a better understanding of how I can create automized funnels.
+Right now I’m using MailerLite since it’s been around a long time and makes email automation super easy to do.
 (You can also use something like ClickFunnels for even more funnel building if you’d rather focus on websites instead of emails)

 Like apps, and maybe that’s weird to say, but investing in people who save ME time is a godsend.
 Currently, I have a web developer on retainer.
 A podcast editor who takes my raw podcast episodes and runs with it.
 And a VA who does weekly stat pulls and researches tasks for me.

 Things I’ve spent money on that weren’t great?
 Embarrassingly, classes I bought and never used.
 I can’t even tell you the courses I have access to and never used.
 What a waste!
 Another one would be people who weren’t good fits.
 I started hiring as cheaply as I could to start.
 But now I realize that if I want the job done without oversight from me, I need to hire specialists (who are paid accordingly).